 8. What is the telehealth platform’s usability?

-Telehealth companies provide the technology platforms clinicians and patients use to provide and receive virtual care.
+Telehealth companies provide the telehealth platforms clinicians and patients use to provide and receive virtual care.
 Get to know the “virtual office” by scheduling a tour of the platform.
 This way you can see how it supports video consults, asynchronous consults, EHRs, e-prescriptions, and more.

 Gain an understanding of how patients interact with the platform and see the whole picture of how patient treatment is carried out end-to-end.

 Is this platform something you would be comfortable navigating?
 Does the company offer adequate tech support in case you run into any issues?
 These are all vital questions to ask before committing to working with a telehealth company.

 9. What insurance and legal protections do telehealth companies offer?

 It’s a lot of work to stay abreast of the latest clinical practice guidelines, let alone the rapidly evolving state-by-state laws and regulations governing telehealth.
 Unfortunately, some clinicians have found themselves in precarious positions thanks to telehealth companies who were either ignorant of the relevant regulations or overtly ignored them.